Installing on Windows

 creating new projects.
 These property pages, though, only work with

-(including the free Visual C++ Express
+and newer (including the free Visual C++ Express

 Download and install GStreamer binaries